AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 # No Fees for Stopped Instances \(VPC-Connected\)

-If the No Fees for Stopped Instances \(VPC-Connected\) feature is enabled and the prerequisites described in this topic are met, some ECS resources are recycled and their billing stops.
+If the No Fees for Stopped Instances \(VPC-Connected\) feature is enabled and the prerequisites described in this topic are met, some Elastic Compute Service \(ECS\) resources are recycled and their billing stops.
 This helps reduce maintenance costs.
 The billing stops only for some resources of the ECS instances.

 ## Prerequisites